Tamburasca/HarpsichordTuning/README.md

 The hotkey 'ctrl-y' or 'x' stops the program or toggles between halt and resume, respectively.
-'Ctrl-j' and 'ctrl-k' shorten and lengthen the shift between the audio slices, whereas 'ctrl-n' ('alt-n') and 'ctrl-m' ('alt-m') diminish and increase the max (min) frequency displayed.
+'Ctrl-j' and 'ctrl-k' shorten and lengthen the shift between the audio slices, whereas 'ctrl-n' ('alt-n') and 'ctrl-m' ('alt-m') diminish and increase the max (min) frequency displayed. 'ctrl-r' resets parameter to initial values.

 On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.